 The third objective of the study was to establish the effects of teacher-student interaction on levels of stress among public primary school teachers in Naivasha District.
 The respondents were asked to respond to the statements on teacher student interaction.
 Results in table 4.4 revealed that majority of the respondents who were 70% (50%+20%) agreed with the statement that assessment and driven behavior is the most stressful element of the student teacher experience.
-The results also revealed that majority of the respondents who were 66.7% agreed with the statement that teachers feel less appreciated by students.
-The results also showed that majority of the respondents.
-The results also showed that majority of the statement that teachers feel less appreciated by students.
-The results also showed that majority of the statement that there is lack of respect for teachers by the students in their school.
+The results also revealed that majority of the respondents who were 66.7% agreed with the statement that management bullying among students causes stress among the teachers.
+The results also revealed that majority of the respondents who were 75% agreed with the statement that teachers feel less appreciated by students.
+The results also showed that majority of the respondents who were 58.3% agreed with the statement that there is lack of respect for teachers by the students in their school.
 The results also showed that majority of the respondents who were 58.3% agreed with the statement that indiscipline is the prime obstacle to securing teachers job satisfaction.